Exclusive: Iran's Zarif believes Trump does not want war, but could be lured into conflict

 Tensions between Tehran and Washington have risen since the Trump administration withdrew last year from an international nuclear deal with Iran and began ratcheting up sanctions.
 Earlier this month, the United States blacklisted Iran’s elite Revolutionary Guards (IRGC) and demanded buyers of Iranian oil stop purchases by May or face sanctions.

-The U.S. blacklisting of the IRGC, Iran’s most powerful security organisation with huge stakes in the economy, was the first time any nation has labelled another country’s military a terrorist organisation.
+The U.S. blacklisting of the IRGC, Iran’s most powerful security organization with huge stakes in the economy, was the first time any nation has labeled another country’s military a terrorist organization.

 Zarif said Iran would act with “prudence” in response to what he saw as dangerous policies by the United States.
 In one example, he said Iran would still allow U.S. warships to pass through the Strait of Hormuz, the world’s most important oil artery.